TeamNakamuradev/StudyR/README.md

 # Studyr

+## Overview
+Studyr is a mobile application designed to facilitate collaborative studying among students.
+It offers various features including:

+- **Community**: Students can join or create communities based on their interests and subjects.
+- **One on One Chat**: Students can communicate with each other within communities or through private messages.
+- **Group Study Video Call Feature**: group study sessions using video calls.
+- **Notes**: Students can create and delete notes.
+- **Leaderboard**: Students can compete on a leaderboard based on points earned from activities.
+- **Virtual friend** :Chatbot for Student Doubt Resolution.

 ## Purpose
 Studyr is a valuable tool designed to enhance collaboration, engagement, communication, and access to resources for students.
 It offers a user-friendly and efficient platform to support student success in their studies.